 Local Regulations and Notes on Landowner Rights

-- Artificial flies and lures only in some sections—check local regulations before fishing.
+- Artificial flies and lures only in most areas.